 British Columbia Agencies Agency Roles and Responsibilities During Emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Supports Local Authorities Regional Districts and Municipalities have formal Emergency Management Plans, which outline the measures and sources of assistance that can be obtained to protect the public and support emergency response efforts within their jurisdiction.
 Upon request from the OGC, the Regional District may address emergency response capabilities, expectations and preparedness.
 If required, the Regional District may activate their emergency plan in order to achieve any of the following: Dispatch representative(s) to the OGC's EOC, if established Ensure notification of endangered area residents.
 Coordinate Emergency Social Services (ESS).
-If necessary, declare a State of Local Emergency Assist in a public information service. the measures and sources of assistance that can be the public and support emergency response efforts within the OGC, the Regional District may address emergency so, expectations and preparedness.
-If required, the Regional etheir emergency plan in order to achieve any of the Contact information available in the applicable Site-Specific Plan.
-Entative(s) to the OGC's EOC, if established con of endangered area residents.
-Greency Social Services (ESS).
-Elare a State of Local Emergency endormation service.
-WorkSafe BC Supports injured workers and promotes workplace health and safety across B.C.
+If necessary, declare a State of Local Emergency Assist in a public information service.
+Report immediately at the first Contact information available in the a WorkSafe BC Supports injured workers and promotes workplace health and safety across B.C.
 Evaluates the safety of occupants at the work site, and ensures necessary precautions are taken to protect worker health and safety during the emergency.
 Ensures that the appropriate employers provide equipment and personnel required on-site to monitor worksite hazards.
 May provide a representative to the emergency operations centre as required.
 You must immediately notify WorkSafe BC of any incident that: resulted in serious injury to or the death of a worker, involved a major structural failure or collapse of a building, bridge, tower, crane, hoist, temporary construction support system or excavation, involved the major release of a hazardous substance, involved a fire or explosion that had a potential for causing serious injury to a worker, or was an incident required by regulation to be reported.
 Check with appropriate Pembina SME for further details on reporting requirements.
 NOTE: If you're required to report to OGC / EMBC, ensure you also report to WorkSafe BC.
 Do not assume OGC or EMBC has notified them.
 Except as otherwise directed by an officer of the Board or a peace officer, you must not disturb an incident scene unless it is necessary to attend to persons injured or killed, prevent further injuries or death, or protect property that is endangered as a result of the accident.
 MFLNRO Ministry of Forests, Lands, Natural Resource Operations and Rural Developments (MFLNRO) Responsible for the stewardship of provincial Crown land and natural resources, and for the protection of B.C.'s archaeological and heritage resources.
 Oversees BC Wildfire Service for the province.
-If a forest fire (designated as a provincial emergency only) is associated with the emergency, Forestry Personnel will fight forest fires within their jurisdiction Notify as indicated by the External Contact Matrix - BC Check with appropriate Pembina SME for further details on reporting requirements. rements.
+If a forest fire (designated as a provincial emergency only) is associated with the emergency, Forestry Personnel will fight forest fires within their jurisdiction Notify as indicated by the External Contact Matrix - BC Check with appropriate Pembina SME for further details on reporting requir rements.
 Maintains up-to-date information on current wildfires of note - these wildfires can also be viewed on the active wildfires map.